mikesmallhelp/wacat/README.md

 - Supports some authentication scenarios
   - Authentication configurations are provided in a JSON file
 - Allows configuration of pages that should not be visited
+- Allows configuration of buttons to avoid pushing
+- Adding headers for authentication and other purposes
 - Supports a headless mode
 - Allows configuration of page download wait times and overall test timeout values
 - Supports running in CI pipelines